kittizz/goreload/README.md

 # Goreload

-`goreload` forks from codegangsta/gin and remove unused features.
+`goreload` forks from acoshift/goreload and add features kill signal.

 Just run `goreload` in your app directory.
 `goreload` will automatically recompile your code when it